Refresh Triggered Computation: Improving the Energy Efficiency of Convolutional Neural Network Accelerators: Conclusion

 \section{Conclusion}

-In this paper, we describe a new software/hardware cooperative DRAM refresh optimization technique, which we refer to as Refresh Triggered Computation (RTC).
+We introduce a new software/hardware cooperative DRAM refresh optimization technique, which we refer to as Refresh Triggered Computation (RTC).
 RTC significantly reduces DRAM refresh overhead using two key concepts.
 First, it synchronizes DRAM refreshes with application read/write accesses to reduce the number of required refresh operations by exploiting the fact that application DRAM accesses implicitly replenish the charge of the DRAM cells.
 Second, RTC eliminates refreshing of rows that do not have any data allocated.
 We propose three variants of RTC, which differ in the level of area overhead incurred in the memory controller and the DRAM chip.
-Our extensive evaluations using three commonly-used Convolutional Neural Networks (CNNs) show that the most aggressive variant of RTC reduces DRAM refresh energy from 25\% to 96\% while incurring only 0.18\% area overhead over a conventional DRAM chip.
-We also show that RTC improves DRAM energy consumption on three other applications, including face recognition and sequence alignment.
+Our extensive evaluations using commonly-used Convolutional Neural Networks (CNNs) show that the most aggressive variant of RTC reduces average DRAM energy by 61.3\% while incurring only 0.18\% area overhead over a conventional DRAM chip.
+We also show that RTC improves DRAM energy consumption of workloads from different domains.
 We conclude that RTC largely mitigates DRAM refresh overhead in both CNN applications and various other applications by synchronizing applications' DRAM accesses with DRAM refresh operations.
 We hope that RTC inspires other software/hardware cooperative mechanisms to reduce DRAM energy in data-intensive workloads.

-\begin{IEEEbiography}[{ }]{Dr. Syed M. A. H. Jafri} is a senior system architect working at Ericsson.
-Before that he worked as a post-doc researcher at Royal Institute of Technology (KTH).
-He received his B.Sc. degree in 2005 from National University of Sciences and Technology in Rawalpindi, Pakistan.
-From 2005 to 2007 he was with Siemens, Pakistan.
-In 2009 he received MSc in system on chip design from Royal Institute of Technology (KTH), Sweden.
-He did PhD from University of Turku, Finland in 2015.
-He has 40+ peer reviewed journals/conference publications. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Hasan Hassan} completed his MSc and BSc degrees in Computer Engineering at TOBB University of Economics and Technology.
-He is currently a PhD student at ETH Z{\"u}rich advised by Onur Mutlu.
-His research interests include latency/power/reliability issues in memory systems and specifically in DRAM.